 - Vanilla apricot jam

 Thanks for visiting Tin and Thyme.
-If you get hold of A Flash in the Pan or try this recipe for apricot, whisky and honey cheesecake, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For further book reviews, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you get hold of A Flash in the Pan or try this recipe for apricot, whisky and honey cheesecake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Apricot Whisky Honey Cheesecake.
 PIN IT.